Shamar/shamar.github.io/_posts/2019-10-15-the-most-important-program-in-my-whole-career.markdown

 Now I see, you laugh too.

-I was 11 years old, my precious 286 had been overly expensive for my poor mom.
+I was 11 years old, my 286 had been very expensive for my poor mom.
 And I was going to make it **explode**!

 I couldn't conceive that a computer could make fun of a human.

-Yet I had no alternative.
+Yet, I had no alternative.

 So I pressed that fucking key. `Esc` probably.